 Known elsewhere in the ancient world as “The Land of the Bee”, Egypt exported huge quantities of honey from the south of the country in big clay jars as well as large volumes of beeswax for cosmetics, to make moulds for metalworkers and as clean-burning candles for the rich.

-There are documents indicating that almost 14,000 tons of honey was transported annually North along the Nile.
-The production and exporting of honey and other bee products was tightly controlled by the state, with many wonderful titles of Government officials including ‘Sealer of the Honey’, ‘Divine Sealer’, ‘Overseer of all Beekeepers’ and ‘Chief Beekeeper’.
+There are documents indicating that almost 14,000 tons of honey were transported annually North along the Nile.
+The production and exporting of honey and other bee products were tightly controlled by the state, with many wonderful titles of Government officials including ‘Sealer of the Honey’, ‘Divine Sealer’, ‘Overseer of all Beekeepers’ and ‘Chief Beekeeper’.

 Egyptian honey was exported all over the ancient world including Greece.
 Here, legend has it Melissa was one of three winged nymphs who discovered and then taught man the use of honey and also delivered the power of prophecy from signs in nature to humans.

 Closer to home, in Celtic mythology, Honeybees were regarded as messengers between our world and the spirit realm and were associated with wisdom garnered from the otherworld.
 This folklore persisted through to Christian times, with folk tales in Scotland and England stating that bees would hum loudly at midnight on Christmas Day for the Savior’s birth.
 When the new Gregorian calendar was adopted in 1752, 11 days were removed and the fact that the bees could not be heard humming on the new Christmas Day was taken as a sign of God’s displeasure at the changes!

 For centuries, beekeepers across Europe have kept up this incredibly ancient tradition of honeybees being messengers by “telling the bees”.